swetha0404/neuralnetworkscratch/README.md

 <h3> Python code for neural network from scratch for Abalone dataset. </h3>

-*This is a starter code in Python 3.6 for a 2-hidden-layer neural network with three different options of activation functions.
+This is a starter code in Python 3.6 for a 2-hidden-layer neural network with three different options of activation functions.
+- Sigmoid
+- Tanh
-- Sigmoid, Tanh and Relu
+- Relu

 The neural network is coded from scratch, without using any framework or ML libraries.